thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 Voilà! `foo` and `bar` are now equal.

 Now that we are systematically assigning type variables, we don't need to list the `TypeVar` bound by a `TyFun`.
-Each type variable tells us how many `TyFun` nodes to skip over to reach its binder.
+Each type variable tells us how reach its binder, so including it in the binder is redundant.
 This is why our `TyFun` in `IR` only includes a `Kind` and not a `TypeVar`.

 We actually can't include a type variable in `TyFun`.